 - Criminal culpability

 The rights of nursing home residents are listed in detail in Ohio Revised Code 3721.13 which is the law in the state of Ohio.
-If one of more of the rights listed there is being violated, you may need to see an attorney who is familiar with this kind of nursing home abuse or neglect and knows how to proceed.
+If one of more of the rights listed there is being violated, you may need to see a Nursing home Abuse attorney who is familiar with this kind of nursing home abuse or neglect and knows how to proceed.

 You should also contact the Ohio Office of the State Long-term Care Ombudsman by calling 1-800-282-1206 or visit the ombudsman’s website: Ohio Department of Aging Long-term Care Ombudsman Program.
 The ombudsman’s office can also help with choosing a skilled nursing facility.
 The Ohio Department of Health also monitors nursing facilities for the elderly throughout the state.
 You can file a complaint with them and they will investigate.